dequelabs/axe-core/doc/API.md

 ## Section 1: Introduction

-The aXe API is designed to be an improvement over the previous generation of accessibility APIs.
+The axe API is designed to be an improvement over the previous generation of accessibility APIs.
 It provides the following benefits:

 - Runs in any modern browser
 - Designed to work with existing testing infrastructure